The GNR Bikepacking Route

 Trail signs: There are a couple of access points to old bridges and trails where a sign suggests that you should not enter.
 No need to find a detour as you can proceed.

-Route alternatives: Several detour options to make certain sections easier to ride are marked on the master route file with a Control Point of Interest.
+Route alternatives: Several detour options are provided to make certain sections easier to ride.
+These are marked on the master route file with a Control Point of Interest.
 Riders are responsible for knowing where these exist and using them if needed.

 What Bike?